 Leaders mostly had the skills and abilities to run the service.
 They understood and attempted to manage the priorities and issues the service faced.
-Some of the issues faced in terms of staffing and hospital flow were mostly connected to recognised national issues.
-Leaders were visible and approachable in the service for patients and staff.
+Some of the issues faced in terms of staffing and hospital flow were mostly connected to recognised national and system issues.
+They were visible and approachable in the service for patients and staff.
 They supported staff to develop their skills and take on more senior roles.